yuhkih/rosa-ocpv/README.md

 ## 3.2 Install OpenShift Virtualization Operator

-This will install OpenShift Vitualization Operator on OpenShift cluster.
+This will install OpenShift Virtualization Operator on OpenShift cluster.

 ```
 ./install-ocpv-operator.sh